 Email us to request a one-on-one personal financial counseling session on budgeting, savings strategies, financial career planning, and loan counseling.

-Workshops are offered for groups of students, by request, on important financial topics including spending, earning, protecting against risk, borrowing, and saving & investing.
-To learn more and schedule a workshop, visit the workshop request page.
+Presentations are offered for groups of students, by request, on important financial topics including spending, earning, protecting against risk, borrowing, and saving & investing.
+To learn more and schedule a session, visit the request page.

 Money Awareness Program (M.A.P.)